demiurge-project/argos3-epuck/firmware/README.md

 ```
 chmod u+x xc16-v1.34-full-install-linux-installer.run
 ```
-Run the installer:
+Run the installer and accept to add XC16 to the `$PATH` environment variable:
 ```
 sudo ./xc16-v1.34-full-install-linux-installer.run
 ```
-In the installation procces accept to "add xc16 to the $PATH environment variable".

-Reboot the terminal to load the new environment variable.
+Reboot the terminal to load `$PATH`.

 ## 2- Compile the E-Puck firmware